FlZtz/Hybrid_Elusive_Case_Repair_Method/README.md

 This project provides a method to repair elusive cases in event logs by determining missing case IDs using a Transformer model.

+**Note:** This code is the instantiation source code of the journal paper titled "Case ID Revealed HERE: Hybrid Elusive Case Repair Method for Transformer-Driven Business Process Event Log Enhancement" (_**LINK**_).
+Please refer to the publication for detailed information.

 ## Table of Contents

 - [Introduction](#introduction)